-2.1 New standards and interpretations effective after 1 January 2021
+2.1 New standards and interpretations effective after 1 January 2022

-The following new and revised IFRSs, which became effective for annual periods beginning on or after 1 January 2021, have been adopted in these consolidated financial statements.
+The following new and revised IFRSs, which became effective for annual periods beginning on or after 1 January 2022, have been adopted in these consolidated financial statements.
 The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.
 The application of these revised IFRSs has not had any material impact on the amounts reported for the current and prior years but may affect the accounting for future transactions or arrangements.

-- Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 relating to 'Interest Rate Benchmark Reform Phase 2, that address issues that might affect financial reporting after the reform of an interest rate benchmark, including its replacement with alternative benchmark rates. - Amendment to IFRS 16 'Leases' to provide lessees with an exemption from assessing whether a COVID-19 related rent concession is a lease modification.
-The effective date is 1 June 2021.
+- Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 relating to 'Interest Rate Benchmark Reform Phase 2, that address issues that might affect financial reporting after the reform of an interest rate benchmark, including its replacement with alternative benchmark rates; - Amendments relating to IAS 16, IAS 37, IFRS 3 and some annual improvements on IFRS 1, IFRS 9, IAS 41 and IFRS 16; - Amendment to IFRS 16 'Leases' to provide lessees with an exemption from assessing whether a COVID-19 related rent concession is a lease modification.
+On 31 March 2021, the IASB published an additional amendment to extend the date of the practical expedient from 30 June 2021 to 30 June 2022.